Lyxing9999/weather/README.md

 - 🌍 Search for weather by city name
 - ☁️ Display current weather details
-- 🔥 7-day weather forecast (planned feature)
+- 🔥 7-day weather forecast
 - 🎯 Clean and modern UI built with Vue 3 and Composition API

 ---